zuozhenggh/learning-library/developer-library/weblogic-to-oci/on-prems-env-docker/on-prems-env-docker.md

 This lab will walk you through setting up a local environment to simulate an established on-premises environment, using Docker on your local machine.

-At the end of this lab, you will have a local environment running with an Oracle 12c database and WebLogic Server 12c with a domain containing 2 applications and a datasource.
+At the end of this lab, you will have a local environment running with an Oracle 12c database and WebLogic Server 12c with a domain containing two applications and a datasource.

 Estimated Lab Time: 30 minutes.